palasthotel/blockX/README.md

 )
 ```

-## Create new container class (BETA)
+## Use containers (BETA)

 Containers are special blocks.
 You can use containers for custom columned rows.
 Blockx comes with containers for 1d1, 1d2 + 1d2, 1d3 + 2d3 and 2d3 + 1d3 columns.
+If you want to use some of these core containers, activate them in the blockx settings.

+### Create new container class

 Containers need to extend `_ContainerType` abstract class which comes with the interface `_IContainerType` that forces you t add some required functions.
 The minimal setup looks like this: